A position in a text container—that is, an index into the backing string in a text-display view.

 Some documents contain nested elements (for example, HTML tags and embedded objects) and you need to track both absolute position and position in the visible text.

-The WebKit framework, which the iPhone text system is based on, requires that text indexes and offsets be represented by objects.
+The WebKit framework requires that text indexes and offsets be represented by objects.

 The simplest of